joates-spring-2021/Lab-06/README.md

     > Computer: 4
     You: 4
     Ties: 3
-    Call it a draw!
+    You tied!

     > Computer: 5
     You: 3
     Ties: 3
-    Computer wins!
+    Computer won!

     > Computer: 5
     You: 7
     Ties: 3
-    You win!
+    You won!

 # Specifications